mipialsa/GraniteLinux/README.md

 # GraniteLinux
 Granite linux is based of debian, bedrock linux and arch.
 The dektop enviorment is XFCE for low pcs.
-Xfce will be modern
+I hate linux.